Auckland Libraries: Heritage Collections

-Significant holdings include two items of documentary heritage that are part of the UNESCO Memory of the World, New Zealand register: God Defend New Zealand and the Grey Māori Manuscripts.
-Other items of note include the first work printed in New Zealand: Ko te katihama III (pictured), printed in 1830 by William Yate who worked for the Church Missionary Society; the manuscript of Robin Hyde’s unpublished autobiography and of Baron de Thierry’s Historical narrative of an attempt to form a settlement in New Zealand; a certified copy written in Māori of the Treaty of Waitangi, and documents concerning the building of the Stone Store at Kerikeri, New Zealand’s oldest surviving stone building.
+Other items of note include the first work printed in New Zealand: Ko te katihama III (pictured), printed in 1830 by William Yate who worked for the Church Missionary Society; the manuscript of Robin Hyde's unpublished autobiography and of Baron de Thierry's Historical narrative of an attempt to form a settlement in New Zealand; a certified copy written in Māori of the Treaty of Waitangi, and documents concerning the building of the Stone Store at Kerikeri, New Zealand's oldest surviving stone building.

-Archival collections that have been deposited include the personal papers of Jane Mander and John A. Lee, as well as the records of Mercury Theatre and the Auckland branch of Greenpeace Aotearoa New Zealand.
-Significant photograph collections include those of Clifton Firth and Henry Winkelmann.
-On his retirement in 1974, Firth gave Auckland Libraries much of his surviving work, including many display prints as well as more than 100 000 photographic negatives.
-The Old Colonists’ Museum purchased a large collection of Winkelmann's Auckland images from the photographer himself in 1928.
-These were transferred to the library after the museum's closure in 1957.
+Archival collections that have been deposited include the personal papers of Jane Mander, as well as the records of Mercury Theatre and the Auckland branch of Greenpeace Aotearoa New Zealand.
+On his retirement in 1974, Clifton Firth gave Auckland Libraries much of his surviving work, including many display prints as well as more than 100 000 photographic negatives.

-Notable international rare books include a copy of Shakespeare's First Folio (1623), Spenser's The Faerie Queene (1590); an edition of William Blake’s Europe a Prophecy and America a Prophecy bound together, and Alexander Shaw’s A catalogue of the different specimens of cloth collected in the three voyages of Captain Cook (known as "the tapa-cloth book").
+Notable international rare books include a copy of Shakespeare's First Folio (1623), Spenser's The Faerie Queene (1590); an edition of William Blake's Europe a Prophecy and America a Prophecy bound together, and Alexander Shaw's A catalogue of the different specimens of cloth collected in the three voyages of Captain Cook (known as "the tapa-cloth book").

 The Reed Dumas collection resides in Sir George Grey Special Collections.
-From boyhood an avid admirer of French author Alexandre Dumas, Whangarei pharmacist Frank Reed (1854–1953) gradually accumulated the most extensive Dumas collection outside France—and then bequeathed the more than 4,000 items to Auckland Public Library.
+From boyhood an avid admirer of French author Alexandre Dumas, Whangārei pharmacist Frank Reed (1854–1953) gradually accumulated the most extensive Dumas collection outside France, and bequeathed the more than 4,000 items to Auckland Public Library.
 It includes 500 first editions in French and English, 2,000 sheets of original manuscripts, and 51 typescript volumes of translations, letters and bibliographies.